 The beautiful wedding of

-Tell us a little about how you met and the proposal...
+Tell us a little about how you met, the proposal...

 How did you find your outfit, accessories and/or shoes?

-Any moments of your wedding and the big day itself that made it personal?
+Any moments from your wedding and the big day itself that made it personal?

 We invited our parents and siblings for afternoon tea at Fanhams Hall soon after we’d confirmed the date.
 It was nice to show them where our day would take place and ask for their opinions about decoration and layout etc.